TinaGrigorova/baby_growth/README.md

  * The page will automatically refresh.
  * Scroll back to locate the now-published site link in the "GitHub Pages" section.

-### FORKING THE GITHUB REPOSOTORY

-* By forking the repository, we make a copy of the original repository on our GitHub account to view and change without affecting the original repository by using these steps:

-1.
-2.
-3.

-### MAKING A LOCAL CLONE

 ---
 ## CREDITS